Studying

 • 30 credits of other courses from your Master’s programme or other programmes (Other studies)

-You can find the detailed degree structure in the Studies service.
+You can find in the Studies service.

 The programme consists of several course packages in physics, mathematics, chemistry, and computer science.
-Your studies are based on a personal study plan, which is made together with your academic mentor and which helps you in future career planning.
-In addition, the other studies could include a traineeship, complementary courses in the field of your studies or in a completely new subject.
+Your studies are based on you develop with your academic mentor, which helps you in future career planning.

 Courses and teaching